emca-it/Energy-Log-Server-7.x/11-Integration/11-Integration.md

 ## Microsoft Windows DNS, DHCP Service

 The Energy Logserver accepts data from the Microsoft DNS and DHCP services using the Filebeat agent.
-Servers

-To identify and collect events from Microsoft DNS and DHCP services, is nessery to set correct path do log files.
+To identify and collect events from Microsoft DNS and DHCP services, is nessery to set correct path do logs in Filebeat configuration file.

 Configure output section in `/etc/filebat/filebeat.yml` file: